andrey-titov/SlicerAnatomyCarve/README.md

 - AnatomyCarve: The main module that presents a user interface to select images, insert a sphere in the scene, and then select which segments should be clipped.

+# Prerequisites

+- Windows or Linux operating system.
+- GPU that supports OpenGL 4.3 or newer.

 # Tutorial

 1. Install the AnatomyCarve module from the Extensions Manager in 3D Slicer.
 Restart 3D Slicer.